ScreenFlow

 Conclusion

-If you’ve ever wanted more from your screen recordings, ScreenFlow will definitely give you that.
-It simplifies and streamlines the process of screen recording, and even has the ability to add in other clips and media.
+If you’ve ever wanted more from your screen recordings, ScreenFlow will give you that.
+It simplifies and streamlines the process of screen recording, and even can add in other clips and media.
 The callout and annotation features allow you to create a more immersive and understandable video, while its clean interface allows you to do everything you need with ease.

 It is best suited for screen recording edits rather than other media creations due to a lack of versatility and broader editing features such as stock media.
 While it is a bit pricey for a screencasting tool, it’s impossible to deny the clean efficiency of Screenflow.